storybookjs/marko/addons/essentials/README.md

 Essentials is "zero config."
 That means that comes with a recommended configuration out of the box.

 If you want to reconfigure an addon, simply install that addon per that addon's installation instructions and configure it as normal.
-Essentials scans your project's `package.json` on startup and if detects one of its addons is already installed, it will skip that addon's configuration entirely.
+Essentials scans your project's `main.js` on startup and if detects one of its addons is already configured in the `addons` field, it will skip that addon's configuration entirely.

 ## Disabling addons